sakshatshinde/jinjja/content/posts/earphones.md

 |--|--|--|

 _Please consider buying the product via the links mentioned above - it helps us fund this website at no extra cost to you_

+> To make your earpbuds sound better you can use [Wavelet](https://play.google.com/store/apps/details?id=com.pittvandewitt.wavelet) on Android